Jack the Giant Killer (1962 film): Plot

 At sea, a friendly Viking named Sigurd rescues Jack and Peter.
 He introduces them to the Imp, a leprechaun imprisoned in a glass bottle by the king of the elves for having crafted seven-league boots from his pot of gold.
 The Imp (who only speaks in rhyming sentences) explains that his three remaining gold coins can each grant a wish to an honest person.
 Sigurd has possessed the bottle without being granted any wishes, indicating he is not honest.
 In exchange, Jack must free the Imp once the wishes are granted.
 Jack agrees, and the Imp guides them to Pendragon's island.

 With the first two wishes, Jack approaches Pendragon's castle and secures Elaine's release, unaware that she has been transformed.
 As they journey home, Elaine gives Jack a sleeping potion.
 When she touches the Imp's bottle, her evil nature causes it to grow hot in her hand and she reflexively casts it into the sea.
 Pendragon captures Jack and his companions and attempts to force Jack to reveal the Imp's whereabouts by turning Peter and Sigurd into a chimpanzee and a dog, respectively.
 Jack, however, does not know the Imp's location.
 When Jack is alone with Elaine, she reveals her witch form to him.
 With Peter and Sigurd's aid, Jack breaks free and smashes Elaine's mirror reflection, breaking the spell.

 As the friends flee the castle, Pendragon conjures a two-headed giant.
 The Imp's bottle has washed ashore, and he grants Jack's final wish by summoning a sea monster that kills the giant.
-Pendragon transforms himself into a hideous winged harpy and attacks the ship.
+Pendragon transforms himself into a hideous dragon and attacks the ship.
 Jack kills him after a fierce battle, causing Pendragon's castle to collapse, crushing Garna and the witches.
 Sigurd and Peter are restored to human form.
 As promised, Jack frees the Imp, who uses his magical boots to return to Ireland while creating a rainbow to guide Jack and the others home to Cornwall.